-Adult supervision begins at 8:15 a.m. in front courtyard and cafeteria.
-Gates open at 8:20 a.m.
 After school, students are expected to board their school bus promptly.
+Students will be picked up at the same location they were dropped off.
 Please remember that students should only be on school grounds during times when there is scheduled adult supervision.
 Please arrange to drop off & pick up students in non-red zone areas.
 After school, students who need to get picked up in the car line, will need to immediately report to the front of the school and get in their grade level line.